 The "musical mock-autobiography" will open at a Shubert theatre to be named Aug.
 10. The production features music by Shaiman, lyrics by Wittman and Shaiman and direction by Wittman.
 Shaiman, who will musical direct, will also be seen onstage.
 Wittman and Shaiman's Fame Becomes Me score includes such tunes as "Stepbrother de Jesus," "12 Step Pappy" and "Sniff, Sniff."

+The book for the show was penned by Daniel Goldfarb; Christopher Gatelli will choreograph.
+The creative team will also include Scott Pask (set design) and Jess Goldstein (costume design).
 Short most recently starred in the Los Angeles debut of The Producers as Leo Bloom.
 He won a Tony for Little Me and also starred in Broadway's The Goodbye Girl.